Open Up a Halfway House in Texas

 Halfway houses are important transitional living environments for those that are recovering from addictions like alcohol, drugs, eating disorders, and those who may have recently been released from prison.
 They offer a controlled environment with policies and procedures that residents must abide by.

-Here are some tips for those considering opening up a Halfway House in Texas.
+Scroll down for some tips for those considering opening up a Halfway House in Texas.

 How to Open a Halfway House in Texas: